Find Affordable College Courses

 The colleges and universities below are the most popular for visual and performing arts majors pursuing a bachelor's degree.

 Our 2023 rankings named Virginia Commonwealth University the most popular school in Virginia for visual and performing arts students working on their bachelor’s degree.
-Located in the midsize city of Richmond, VCU is a public school with a very large student population.
+Located in the medium-sized city of Richmond, VCU is a public school with a very large student population.

 Of the 580 students majoring in visual and performing arts at VCU, 29% are male and 71% are female.